 As described above, different areas within the City of Maroondah have different functions based on both era of development and amount of new housing opportunities.
 Bayswater North, Croydon, Croydon South - Kilsyth, Ringwood and Ringwood East are expected to attract young adults and older adults and retirees attracted to rental stock and proximity to transport.
 In contrast, Croydon Hills, Croydon North, Heathmont, Kilsyth South, Ringwood North and Warranwood are expected to attract family households, as these areas regenerate.
 The variety of function and role of the small areas in the City of Maroondah means that population outcomes differ significantly across the LGA.

 There are also significant differences in the supply of residential property within the LGA that will also have a major influence in structuring different population and household futures within the City over the forecast period.
-Croydon and Ringwood are expected to experience the largest amount of new residential development over the forecast period, followed by Heathmont and Ringwood East.
+Croydon and Ringwood are expected to experience the largest amount of new residential development over the forecast period, however even within these suburbs there are differences in the types of housing expected to be developed.
+In the Ringwood Metropolitan Activity Centre, high density and more inner-city type housing will develop during the forecast period and in turn accomodate a more urban, younger, population thus creating smaller households.
+On the other hand, the remaining parts of Ringwood will continue to provide opportunity for separate house/townhouse-style development which will cater to a different segment of the housing market (i.e. young couples, couples with children, mature families and empty nesters).
+A similar development scenario applies to Croydon Town Centre compared to the established segments of the Croydon suburb.
+These two high-growth suburbs are followed by Heathmont and Ringwood East.
 This development will generally take the form of medium density development and development of former non-residential uses, however in the case of Croydon, some greenfield development will occur in the early forecast period.
 By contrast, Croydon Hills, Kilsyth South and Warranwood are not expected to add significant numbers of new dwellings over the forecast period.